 Start a Homeschool Co-op in Your Church

-That’s what ChurchHomeschool.com (The Pastor Plan Initiative) is here to help you do.
+That is what The Pastor Plan is here to help you do.

-This is not a formal school.
-It’s a ministry of the local church—a place where homeschooling families gather during the week for discipleship, fellowship, and shared academic support, all under the spiritual oversight of their pastor and elders.
+A church homeschool ministry is simply your local church opening its doors during the week so homeschooling families can gather for discipleship, fellowship, and shared academic support, all under the spiritual oversight of their pastor and elders.

 Each church homeschool ministry is: